 Where did this idea of bankruptcy come from?
 In the United States, it started with the Constitution.
 Take a look at the United States Constitution, Article 1, Section 8, clause 4.
 Our founding fathers did not want a nation of economic slaves.
 Therefore, they gave Congress the right to establish “Laws on the subject of Bankruptcies.”
 Where did the founding fathers get the idea of bankruptcy?
 The answer this question may really shock you.
 They got the idea from the Bible.
 Check out Deuteronomy Chapter 15.

 As authorized by the U.S. Constitution and as shown through these and many other famous examples, Chapter 13 and Chapter 7 can help you recover from a disaster to get a new start.
-As Dan Nunley says, “bankruptcy is not permanent dead end on the road to success, just a curve along the way.”
-I’m thankful I live in a country that will give people a second chance.
+As bankruptcy attorney Dan Nunley says, “bankruptcy is not permanent dead end on the road to success, just a curve along the way.”
+I’m thankful I live in a country that was founded by people who believe in grace.
+Giving people a second chance is good thing and we all have benefited from it.